nigelr/selections/README.md

 If you have naming conflicts/duplicates eg. user categories and ticket categories within in the selections name the parent/system_code user_category & ticket_category.
 The foreign key within the user and ticket can both be category_id and the form_helper will still be

-user form
+user form file

 ```ruby
 f.selections :category
 ```

 this will automatically look up the user_category selections.

-If you have a selection named differently to the foreign key eg the foreign key is variety_id, you can use a system_code option
+If you have a selection named differently to the foreign key eg the foreign key is variety_id, you can use a system_code option.

 ```ruby
 f.selections :variety, :system_code => :category